43ravens/MEOPeers-2015-06-15/08-remote-repos.md

 > * Explain what happens when a remote repository is cloned.
 > * Explain what happens when changes are pushed to or pulled from a remote repository.

-By now it should be obvious that version control is a powerful too for organizing our own work on our personal laptop or workstation.
+By now it should be obvious that version control is a powerful tool for organizing our own work on our personal laptop or workstation.
 It helps us keep track of what we did when, gives us the ability to go back in time in our preoject's history, and can help us recover from mistakes.